frutiger/concorde/README.md

             1. check if its expiry is within `renewal` number of days.
 If:
                 * it is:
                     1. generate a new CSR and obtain a new certificate.

+The optional `quieter` entry will cause `shaman` to only log important events: terms of service acceptance and certificate expiry.

 ### Authenticators